xcube-dev/xcube-viewer/README.md

 ## Current Issues

-* The tooltip in time series chart shows same values for all series
+* The tooltip in time series chart shows same values for all series (may be an issue in recharts!)
 * The legend and tooltip in time series chart should recognize Material UI theme

 ## Next